AsgardCms/Documentation/v2/core-module/sidebar-management.md

 You can find this class in `Modules/User/Sidebar/SidebarExtender.php`

 And that is all you have to do to add your menu item.

+## <a class="anchor" name="overwrite-default-sidebars" href="#overwrite-default-sidebars">Overwriting Default Sidebars</a>

+AsgardCMS comes with default modules, which all have their own sidebar class.
+If the structure those classes don't correspond to what you would like to have, you have the possibility to overwrite those sidebar classes, on a per module basis.

+Let say you want to overwrite the sidebar of the Menu module.

+Open the published menu module config file located at `config/asgard/menu/config.php`.

+In here you will find a `custom-sidebar` key.
+This is where you can define your own sidebar class.
+Enter the full namespace to your customised sidebar class here and that will be used instead of the one provided by the menu module.

+This works for any AsgardCMS module.
+If the config key `custom-sidebar` does not exist, it can be added and will be used.